dart-lang/site-www/src/language/pattern-types.md

 #### Pattern precedence

-Similar to [operator precedence](/language/operators#operator-precedence-example), pattern evaluation adheres to precendence rules.
+Similar to [operator precedence](/language/operators#operator-precedence-example), pattern evaluation adheres to precedence rules.
 You can use [parenthesized patterns](#parenthesized) to evaluate lower-precedence patterns first.

-We've listed the patterns ascending order of precedence:
+This document lists the pattern types in ascending order of precedence:

 * [Logical-or](#logical-or) patterns are lower-precedence than [logical-and](#logical-and),
 logical-and patterns are lower-precedence than [relational](#relational) patterns, and so on.